JQIamo/tripod-piezo-driver/README.md

 # Tripod piezo driver
 This git repository contains circuit schematic, layout, gerber files and bill of materials for the low-side driver for piezoelectric actuators in tripod configuration used in the paper "A low-steering piezo-driven mirror" by E.Magnan, J Maslek, C. Bracamontes, A. Restelli, T. Boulier and J.V.
 Porto.
 For more information about use and performance of the circuit please refer to the paper.
-The material in this git repository is mainly provided for convenience, and to allow readers to feithfully replicate the circuit board and layout used in our experiment.
+The material in this git repository is mainly provided for convenience, and to allow readers to faithfully replicate the circuit board and layout used in our experiment.

 To order or fabricate a PCB please refer to the contents (and README.md file) in the directory ./fabrication.